This movie starts with an assortment of B list villains.

 Unfortunately, the resolution to defeating this did fall into your stereotypical “beat it to death” with our main anti-hero

-This is represented by… physically attacking it, where through the power of sndfyrphhaon u eveg egrignediin ,
+This is represented by… physically attacking it, where through the power of dypsnvegh nndaf iueoegrniigerh ,

 they manage to defeat the evil.

 In any case, I consider it a good movie.
-After all, It is hard to represent ssernpioed
+After all, It is hard to represent prsenoised

 in a way that makes sense in an action movie that is easily approachable.